Now Facebook is allowing anyone to look you up using your security phone number

 And I mean, geez, stuff like this with Facebook just isn’t a surprise anymore, is it?
-For years social media Big Brother started pestering its users to secure their account with two-factor authentication (2FA) by prompting them to enter their phone number so they could get a text with a security code login when logging into their account from a new device for the first time.
+For years social media Big Brother had been pestering its users to secure their account with two-factor authentication (2FA) by prompting them to enter their phone number so they could get a text with a security code login when logging into their account from a new device for the first time.

 On the surface, Facebook prompting people to enable 2FA was a good thing–if you have 2FA enabled it’s much harder for someone who isn’t you to log in to your account.
 But this being Facebook, they’re not just going to do something that is only good for the user, are they?

 Last year it came to light that Facebook was using the phone numbers people submitted to the company solely so they could protect their accounts with 2FA for targeted advertising.
-And now, as security researcher and New York Times columnist Zeynep Tufekci, Facebook is using users’ security phone numbers to allow anyone–even people without a Facebook account–to look up a user by their phone number.
+And now, as security researcher and New York Times columnist Zeynep Tufekci pointed out, Facebook is allowing anyone to look up a user by their phone number, the same phone number that was supposed to be for security purposes only.

 Yep.
 I can no longer keep keep private the phone number that I PROVIDED ONLY FOR SECURITY to Facebook.
 ZERO notification of this major, risky change.
 For years I urged dissidents at risk to use 2FA on Facebook.
 They were afraid of this. @Facebook doesn't care about their safety. pic.twitter.com/lW8wjBJlfz